Alexander Tettey: Return to Rosenborg

-After leaving Norwich, Tettey signed for his former club Rosenborg and was handed the number 6 jersey, a jersey not worn since Rosenborg legend Roar Strand retired in 2010.
+After leaving Norwich, Tettey signed for his former club Rosenborg and was handed the number 6 shirt, a shirt number not worn by a player since Rosenborg legend and fellow Norwegian Roar Strand retired in 2010.

 International career

 Tettey is a naturalized Norwegian and has been capped for the Norwegian under-18, under-19 and under-21 youth teams, as well as the senior team.
 Tettey made his debut for Norway on 22 August 2007, playing in a 2–1 friendly win against Argentina.
 Over the course of a nine-year international career, Tettey made 34 caps for Norway, scoring three times.